 This means huge amounts of OpEx, long delays waiting to complete upgrades and consolidations, and engineering resources tied up for months or years when their attention is sorely needed for other operating or revenue-generating activities.
 Even with all this effort and cost, the result is still imperfect because manual processes that take months always have errors.

-Sedona’s NetFusion Inventory Assurance App automatically validates Service Provider inventory records against a fully-accurate real-time view of the network.
-This data is extracted directly from the network itself by NetFusion, which is able to discover and understand complete nationwide networks consisting of many layers, domains, and vendors.
-The network is the source and always tells the truth.
+Sedona’s NetFusion Inventory Assurance Solution automatically validates service provider inventory records against a fully accurate real-time view of the network.
+This data is extracted directly from the network itself by the NetFusion Intelligence and Automation Platform, which is able to discover, understand, and visualize complete nationwide networks consisting of multiple layers, domains, and vendors.

 The NetFusion Inventory Assurance App then facilitates the updating and correction of the inventory databases within TIRKS, MetaSolv, Granite, and other Service Provider inventory systems.
 This means that planners, maintainers, provisioning and operations teams, and potentially sales teams all have access to the same 100% accurate view of the network and its inventory.